St4rG4t3/bresan.github.io/_posts/2016-06-07-learning-to-programming.md

 Boootcamps are a great way to increase your experience and knowledge in a fast and solid way, since they are based of many meetups focusing on the learning and application of some technology (language, framework, etc).

-Some meetups can be found below:
+Some popular bootcamps can be found below:

 **App Academy:** Bootcamp focused on Software engineering with 3 months duration.
 It doesn't charge you nothing until you find a job as developer.

 **Viking Code School:** Remote bootcamp focused on web development.
 Free of charge until you find a job.

-**HackReactor:** Remote and often presencial bootcamp focused on web development, as well some concepts of coumputer science.
+**HackReactor:** Remote and often in presence bootcamp focused on web development, as well some concepts of computer science.

-**Hack Bright:** Focused on the woman public with interest in software development. um desenvolvedor de software.
+**Hack Bright:** Focused on the woman public with interest in software development.

 # Final notes

 With this guide, I hope help anyone who is looking for how to enter in the software development world, as well to give advices for those who already have some knowledge about it.
-In case of any question, feel free to ask to me.
+In case of any question, feel free to ask :-)

-## See you later and have fun!
+## See you later and have fun programming!